Pathways to Recovery

 The types of support available include:

-- Referrals to other services such as drug and alcohol services, counselors, CAHS-MH.
-The support worker can assist participants to get to their appointments and accompany them to the appointment if requested.
+- Referrals to other services such as drug and alcohol services, counsellors, CAHS-MH.
+The support worker can assist participants to get to their appointments and accompany them if requested,

 Who can participate?

-To be eligible for the Pathways to Recovery Program participants need to have a diagnosed mental illness.
+To be eligible for the Pathways to Recovery Program participants need to be over 18 years of age and have a diagnosed mental illness.
 New participants can either self-refer or be referred through another service provider.

 Mental Health Tenancy Support Program